Mayor of Canadian-U.S. border city says protesters could be removed by force | Business

 Mayor of Canadian-U.S. border city says protesters could be removed by force

-The Ambassador Bridge was completely shut down in both directions on Thursday at 12 p.m.
-EST (1700 GMT), according to a Reuters witness.
-DIVERTING CARGO
+Toyota said it was suspending production through Saturday at its plants in Ontario and Kentucky, affecting manufacturing of the Camry, RAV4 and other popular models.
+The Ambassador Bridge was completely shut down in both directions on Thursday at 3:15 p.m.
+EST (2015 GMT), according to a Reuters witness.

+DIVERTING CARGO Canadian Prime Minister Justin Trudeau said he was working with municipal leaders to do what was necessary to end the bridge blockade.

+The shutdown has hurt "regular Canadians whether it's grocery store prices, whether it's jobs lost or suspended, whether it's supply chains disrupted.
+This is hurting communities across the country," Trudeau told reporters.
+Public Safety Minister Marco Mendicino said federal police forces would be deployed to Windsor, near the bridge, and to Ottawa.
+Protesters began gathering with their vehicles there nearly two weeks ago and have occupied the main downtown street that runs by parliament, the Bank of Canada and the prime minister's office.

+Ottawa police said 25 people have been arrested on criminal charges.
+"Day by day we are removing trucks" and stopping people from transporting fuel, Police Chief Peter Sloly said.

-The protests have been causing gridlock in Ottawa for nearly two weeks.
-Similar protests have also erupted in Australia, New Zealand and France as the highly infectious Omicron variant of coronavirus begins to ease in some places.
-Asked about the protests, White House economic adviser Brian Deese told MSNBC that U.S. President Joe Biden's administration was "working in real time to divert cargo - that's an imperfect solution - either by rail or by other bridges or by water".
+Some protests inspired by the Canadian truckers and their supporters have take place in Australia, New Zealand and France as the highly infectious Omicron variant of coronavirus begins to ease in some places.
+White House economic adviser Brian Deese told MSNBC that U.S. President Joe Biden's administration was "working in real time to divert cargo - that's an imperfect solution - either by rail or by other bridges or by water".

 Deese said that while Washington supports legitimate, peaceful protests, "taking steps like this that do nothing but hurt the economy, hurt families who are just trying to make a living ... really make no sense."
 More than two-thirds of the $511 billion in goods traded annually between Canada and the U.S. is transported by road.
 Protesters blocked a second crossing in Alberta province late on Tuesday, and a third crossing between Manitoba province and North Dakota on Thursday.